15 Best Gaming Headsets Under $50 For Perfect Gaming Experience

 Wired vs. Wireless Under $50

-You’ll notice every headset on this list is wired.
-There’s a good reason for that.
-Wireless gaming headsets under $50 cut too many corners.
-You’ll get worse audio quality, higher latency (noticeable in fast-paced games), shorter battery life, and cheaper build materials.
-The wireless tax at this price range isn’t worth it.
+Every headset on this list is wired.
+There’s a straightforward reason for that.
+Wireless gaming headsets under $50 cut too many corners — worse audio quality, higher latency (noticeable in fast-paced competitive games), shorter battery life, and cheaper build materials overall.
+The wireless tax at this price range isn’t worth paying.

 Platform Compatibility

-Most budget gaming headsets use a 3.5mm audio jack, which means they work with practically everything: PC, PS4, PS5, Xbox, Nintendo Switch, and even your phone.
-Some headsets include a USB adapter for PC that unlocks features like virtual surround sound or software EQ control.
+Most budget gaming headsets use a 3.5mm audio jack, which covers practically every platform: PC, PS4, PS5, Xbox, Nintendo Switch, and mobile.
+Some include a USB adapter for PC that unlocks features like virtual surround sound or software EQ control without needing a dedicated sound card.

-If you game on multiple platforms, stick with a headset that uses 3.5mm as its primary connection.
-You’ll get the widest compatibility without needing adapters or worrying about driver support.
-For PC-only gamers, a USB headset can give you extra features, but you lose the ability to plug into a controller easily.
-Check our guides on the best external SSDs for PS5 and the best monitors for programmers if you’re upgrading your entire setup.
+For multi-platform gamers, stick with a headset that uses 3.5mm as its primary connection.
+You get the widest compatibility without needing adapters or worrying about driver support on different operating systems.
+For PC-only gamers, a USB headset or one bundled with a USB DAC can deliver extra features — but check whether surround sound requires proprietary software before committing.
+Check the guides on the best external SSDs for PS5 and the best monitors for programmers if you’re upgrading a full setup.

 Tips for Getting the Best Deal

-Gaming headsets go on sale constantly on Amazon, especially during Prime Day, Black Friday, and back-to-school seasons.
-I’ve seen the HyperX Cloud Stinger drop to $20 during sales events, which is an absurd deal for what you get.
-Set up price alerts on CamelCamelCamel for the models you’re interested in.
+Gaming headsets go on sale constantly on Amazon, especially during Prime Day, Black Friday, and back-to-school season in August.
+The HyperX Cloud Stinger has historically dropped to $20 during Prime Day sales — which is an exceptional deal for what the headset delivers.
+Set up price alerts on CamelCamelCamel for the specific ASIN of any model on this list.

 Upgrade Your Full Gaming Setup

-The Dell 27″ QHD gaming monitor at $499 is my go-to recommendation for competitive play.
-QHD resolution hits the sweet spot between visual quality and frame rate.
-And for mice, the Logitech G502 SE at $55 has been my daily driver for years.
-For a full workstation setup, see my best monitors for programmers guide.
+The Dell 27″ QHD gaming monitor at $499 hits the sweet spot between visual quality and frame rate for competitive play.
+QHD at 2560×1440 gives you 3.68 million pixels versus 1080p’s 2.07 million — a 77% increase in pixel density that makes targets sharper at any range.
+For a full workstation setup, see the best monitors for programmers guide.

 - Experience sharp, tear free graphics with a swift refresh rated to 155 hertz (overclocked) and AMD free sync for super smooth visuals